outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - example of how a 'lack of errors' in a closed system can produce an error in system-level interactions, like a cross-system merge

   - add to stats

+    - example of generating bell curve with multiple simpler change types such as rectangles with variable side lengths overlapping at their centers, connected by the defining points of their limits as an example of 'alternate formats that reveal different possible inputs' (as well as the commonness of adjacent changes)

     - give example of visualizing the stats object connections in a stat insight rule
       - add example of how to derive the rule 'choose algorithm with low bias/high variance for large data sets'
         - use 'random forest' bagging method to reduce high variance